Want to warn visitors when they are leaving your site?

 Preview of an external link notice popup for WordPress

-As you can see visitors have the option to click on “Continue” and leave the site to go to an external site or they can click on “Stay” to stay back on the site.
+As you can see, visitors can click on “Continue” and leave the site to go to an external site, or they can click on “Stay” to stay back on the site.
 They can also select the cross sign to remain on the site.

-In the next section, we will show you how to create a similar popup on your WordPress website.
+The next section will show you how to create a similar popup on your WordPress website.

 Create a Leaving Notice Popup For External Links